walterhiggins/WMPJS/book-outline.md

 @@listing plots_v1.js Plot Management Module

 So far the plots module looks very like the zones module.
-When we add a plot though there are 3 extra properties we want to store:
+When we add a plot there are 3 extra properties we want to store:

 1. The plot's number ( the *.number* property ) The plot number is incremented (increased by 1) every time a new plot is added.
 The *.plotCounter* property of the store is persisted so that even across server restarts, each plot is guaranteed to have a unique number.
 2. The name of the player who has claimed the plot ( the *.claimedBy* property).